philipegabriel12/ShopApp/README.md

   cd server
   npm install
 ```
-* Go to the client directory and install the dependencies
+* Go back to the client directory and install the dependencies
 ```shell
   cd ../client
   npm install